Arjunbadola/arjunbadola.github.io/_posts/2022-05-22-Supply Side Dominance.md

 1. Being the lowest cost producer where you can price your goods lower than competition and still maintain your margins
 2. Deal in products where quality of product is important rather than price for the end user
 3. Having a distribution system which can deliver the goods faster to the customer hence building a preference for your business over others
-4. Creating relationships with the customer which helps them bring back to you.=
+4. Creating relationships with the customer which helps them bring back to you.

-Carl Gustav Jacob Jacobi, who was a famous German mathematician, used to follow the strategy of “Invert, always invert” and the same has been propounded by Charlie Munger.
+Carl Gustav Jacob Jacobi, who was a famous German mathematician, used to follow the strategy of “Invert, always invert” and the same has been profounded by Charlie Munger.

 By inverting the questions comes, what can be the opposite of supply side dominance?